Skip to main content

 5. Backend resolves and installs dependencies via uv

-6. Backend updates plugin registry
+6. Backend updates node registry

 7. Frontend triggers server restart

-8. Server restarts with new plugin loaded
+8. Server restarts with new node loaded

 9. Frontend polls until server is healthy